-Select the directory with the files that you wish to copy and press ENT to display them
+▶ Select the directory with the files that you wish to copy and press ENT to display the files in this directory.

 ▶ Call the file tagging functions

 Move the highlight to the file you want to copy and tag it.
 You can tag several files in this way, if desired